 Best places to eat Roasted Flour Soup: Sternen Grill, Lötschberg and Treff

 Suggested Read: 10 Best Day Trips From Lucerne For An Exquisite Swiss Holiday

 Europe Holiday Packages On TravelTriangle

 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss Alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing, and meals.
 Best holiday experience Guaranteed.
 Book Now

 4. Polenta and Braised Beef – A tummy-satisfying food

-Another popular street food in Switzerland; Polenta and Braised Beef is quite popular among the locals.
-The dish originated in Ticino region by the Italian speaking locals and gradually became famous throughout the country.
-Polenta is a wholesome cornmeal, cooked as a thick porridge in a copper cauldron over fire.
-When accompanied with braised beef, prepared in wine sauce; this makes up for one of the best flavoursome hearty Swiss street delicacies.
+One of the most delicious and popular street foods in Switzerland; Polenta and Braised Beef is quite popular among the locals.
+The dish originated in the Ticino region by the Italian speaking locals and gradually became famous throughout the country.
+Polenta is wholesome cornmeal, cooked as a thick porridge in a copper cauldron over a fire.
+When accompanied with braised beef, prepared in wine sauce; this makes up for one of the best flavorsome hearty Swiss street delicacies.